mohammaddehnavi/Docker-Presentation/README.md

 docker start -a <container-ID> # run exited container
 ```
 ```
-docker run --rm <image name> # container deleted after exit from that when we use --rm in run command
+docker run --rm <image name> # when we use --rm in run command, container deleted after exit from the container
 ```
 ```
-docker run -p <machinePort>:<ContainerPort> <image name> # map container port to local machine port
+docker run -p <LocalPort>:<ContainerPort> <image name> # map container port to local machine port
 ```
 ```
 docker exec -it <container-ID> <command> # run command in a running container

 docker exec -it <container id> bash # for sample, this command gives a shell for us in the running container
 ```
-- Note: In docker run command <-it> option allow us to go interactive mode
+- Note: In docker run command -it option allow us to go interactive mode

 #### PS
 Ps command is for show list of containers

 ```
 docker ps # show list of all running container